lester-td/SUSSplanner/ARCHITECTURE.md

 # Architecture

+## Scope

+This repository has two workspaces:

+- root app: Next.js timetable planner (`app/`, `components/`, `lib/`)
+- scraper pipeline: local data ingestion workflow (`scraper/`)

+This document covers the root web app architecture.

-## Overview
+## System Overview

-The app is a single Next.js project under `planner/`.

-It has two responsibilities:
+The app has two runtime objectives:

-1. Read academic data from the existing Supabase Postgres schema through Drizzle.
+1. Read timetable/course data from an existing Supabase Postgres schema.
-2. Let anonymous users plan and share timetables entirely from client-side state and URL parameters.
+2. Let anonymous users build, share, and export timetables from URL + local browser state.

-There is no server-side timetable persistence in this rewrite.
+There is no server-side user timetable persistence in this design.

+## Runtime Topology

+### Server runtime (Node.js)

+- Next.js App Router pages and route handlers execute on the server.
+- `DATABASE_URL` is read only on the server.
+- DB reads are performed via Drizzle + `postgres` driver.

+### Browser runtime

+- `PlannerClient` and `ShareClient` manage interactive state.
+- Planner state persists in `localStorage`.
+- PNG export is client-side DOM capture.

-## Database model
+### Database

-The active data model is the existing Supabase schema:
+- Existing Supabase Postgres schema is the source of truth.
+- This rewrite is read-focused for planner runtime operations.

+## Data Model Contract

+The app expects these relations:

 - `courses`
 - `semesters`